atikul-islam-sajib/Software/README.md

 ======================== For 4===========================

-Python checker allows to check your Python code syntax (Python 3), and find Python errors.
-This Python code checker tool highlights and goes to line with a syntax error.
+Python checker allows to check Python code syntax, and find Python errors and these tool highlights and goes to line with a syntax error.

-Python tester and checker allows to test Python code Online without install, all you need is a browser.
-You can test your Python code easily and quickly.
+Python tester and checker allows to test Python code Online without install, all We need is a browser.
-PyChecker and python-tester is a static analysis tool for Python that checks your code for common errors and issues.
-It can help you find problems in your code before you run it, which can save you time and reduce the risk of bugs and other issues.

-Here are some of the common issues that PyChecker and python-tester can help us detect:
+Some of the common issues can detect given below:

 1. Undefined variables